WayneCrump/BCS-theory-critical-current-fit/README.md

 1. Choose the sample geometry:

-   2D sample: the sample is 2 dimensional e.g. a monolayer of atoms.
+   2D sample: The sample is 2 dimensional e.g. a monolayer of atoms;
-   3D sample: the sample is rectangular in shape e.g. thin film samples.
-Here you will have to input the width (2a) and the thickness (2b) in micron.
+   3D sample: The sample is rectangular in shape e.g. thin film samples.
+Here you will have to input the width (2a) and the thickness (2b) in micron;
-   Wire - Bessel: the sample is a wire.
+   Wire - Bessel: The sample is a wire.
 The exact Bessel functions are used in this solution.
-Here you will have to input the diameter (2a) in micron.
+Here you will have to input the diameter (2a) in micron;
    Wire - tanh: This is an approximation of the Bessel function solution.
 Use this when the ratio of the wire radius to the london penetration depth will be higher then 700.
-Here you will have to input the diameter (2a) in micron.
+Here you will have to input the diameter (2a) in micron;

 2. Choose the superconductor type to be I or II and input the Ginzburg-Landau parameter kappa.